 We now have two vaccines with emergency use authorization in the US, but are they safe.
 The short answer is probably yes.
 The long answer is we don’t really know.
 It generally takes years or even decades to develop a vaccine.
 This one was developed in months.
 There is a suggestion that this genetically modifies recipients and they are at risk of a cytokine storm if exposed to other viruses of the corona family even the common cold.
 This response can even lead to death according to some.
 Watch this video and let us know what you think…

 Active efforts continue to be taken by the CDC and virtually every country to mitigate the global pandemic.
-Currently of greatest concern is the a second wave of the epidemic in the USA as the USA has eclipsed other epicenters including Italy, the Republic of Korea, the UK, Iran, and Japan.
-Brazil is quickly growning in numbers and “second waves” are being seen in hot spots in the US.
+Now with surge and suppressions and waves worldwide and emergence of new strains, the direction of the disease is unknown.
+Now there are talks of a 4th wave with increasing numbers in half of the United States.
+Currently of greatest concern is the a “fourth” wave of the epidemic in the USA as the USA has eclipsed other epicenters including Italy, the Republic of Korea, the UK, Iran, and Japan.
+Brazil is again growing in numbers with a reportedly more transmissible strain.
+The “waves” are being seen in hot spots in the US.
 This fact sheet gives basic information about the illness and what CDC is doing to contain the Corona virus in the USA.

 COVID-19 can spread via human-to-human contact by droplets spewed while sneezing and coughing and even breathing and talking.
 It appears that only 10-20% of infected people are spreading the infection.
 It may be transmitted by touching infected surfaces and objects then touching your eyes, nose or mouth.
 Although characterized as a respiratory virus, it has been found in the gastrointestinal tract and can cause diarrhea, nausea and vomiting.

-With many businesses opened up, it is very important to minimize the chances of infection and a surge/second wave by staying at least 6 feet from others (hard to do on a plane? my flight had 3 people seated in a row and another across the isle, and would not let me move but did move 2 others (American Airlines) Masks were mandated), avoid gatherings, wash your hands frequently and thoroughly, and don’t touch your eyes, mouth, nose.
+With many businesses opened up, it is very important to minimize the chances of infection and a surge/second wave by staying at least 6 feet from others (hard to do on a plane? my flight had 3 people seated in a row and another across the isle, and would not let me move but did move 2 others (American Airlines) Masks were mandated), avoid gatherings (or maybe not as a concert experiment with testing and masks was convened recently), wash your hands frequently and thoroughly, and don’t touch your eyes, mouth, nose.

 Wear a good quality mask (N-95 or KN95 preferred) (send email to order… firstname.lastname@example.org)

 Americans lockdowns were lifted and not surprisingly the Covid Crisis is getting worse with record deaths and positive tests.
 The problem is worldwide.
-Now with record levels, a crisis may again be looming.
-Lockdowns are appearing internationally and domestically restrictions are being imposed.
-Record numbers are being reported daily.
-Sadly, the health system may be overwhelmed soon.
-President Trump assures the American people that he will not re-impose a lock down.
-Two vaccines are here, one is starting to be administered in the UK and likely will be available to the general public in the USA by April of 2021.
-This may be too late and poorly utilized to put an end to the death and disability caused by this virus.
-According to Johns Hopkins, there are about 93 Million (1/14/2021) confirmed cases worldwide.
-The number continues to grow daily and will for some time.
+Now with record levels in certain areas and control in others, a crisis may last much longer.
+Repeat lockdowns are appearing internationally and domestically restrictions are being imposed.
+Record numbers are being reported daily in some areas, while other areas seem to be diminishing.
+The health system is unlikely to be overwhelmed again.
+President Biden is unclear to the American people if he will not re-impose a lock down.
+Three vaccines are here (Moderna, Pfizer, J and J), others are being administered in the UK and internationally.
+They are now available to the general public in the USA in some areas.
+Hopefully widespread immunization will put an end to the death and disability caused by this virus.
+According to Johns Hopkins, there are about 127 Million (3/29/2021) confirmed cases worldwide.
+The number continues to grow slowly and will for some time.
 The number is just a rough estimate and is certainly much higher (10-100X) as only a fraction have been tested and there are a considerable number of false negatives.
 Many patients with mild symptoms were turned away from testing sites or never pursued a test or sought medical attention.
+Many have been tested multiple times.
+It is not clear if these people were counted multiple times in these figures.
 Centers are routinely testing asymptomatic individuals especially first responders, essential workers and health care professionals.
-Of the confirmed COVID-19 Corona Virus cases, to date there have been about over 93 Million documented positive tests and over 2 million* deaths, (the number can be much higher or much lower as there is speculation that there is significant underreporting and overreporting in some countries).
-The number climbs by the thousands daily, with record peaks just this week of over 3000.
-In fact these numbers seem to be the norm now.
-In total there are about 400,000* deaths in the US and growing daily (visit our live update for current statistics)*.
+Of the confirmed COVID-19 Corona Virus cases, to date there have been over 127 Million documented positive tests worldwide and about 2.8 million* deaths, (the number can be much higher or much lower as there is speculation that there is significant underreporting and overreporting in some countries).
+The number climbs by the thousands daily, with record peaks of over 3000 in a day.
+Thankfully these numbers have diminished recently.
+In fact these numbers seem to be lower now.
+In total there are about 562,000* deaths in the US and growing daily (visit our live update for current statistics)*.

 The surge areas are seeing an increased strain on the health care system.
 More ICUs are at capacity and on diversion.
 More lockdowns are here across the US presumably with a positive impact on life preservation but ill effect on the economy with an estimated thousand of businesses closing forever and leaving more Americans unemployed and on Government assistance.
 People across the nation are frustrated, depressed, confused, annoyed and mentally and physically ill.